patrickmao1/gosig/docs/spec.md

 1. If I have previously TC'd a block `state.TcBlock` but never got enough TC messages from others to commit it:
     1. Use `state.TcBlock` as the `newBlock`
     2. `newProposalCert = db.Get(sha3(state.TcBlock) + "/p_cert")`
-    3. (Note: This check ensures that if prepared(B), then it will eventually be committed)
 2. Else:
     1. Pick some transactions `var txs []SignedTransaction` from the local pool
     2. Compute the root of `txs` (flat hash)